PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewired before structural removal.
 Its instrumentation likewise permits only the initial index refresh.

+Core layout-Transpose chain cleanup is mechanically isolated in `passes/layout_transpose.py`.
+The family owns identity-permutation and inverse- permutation helpers plus elimination of identity Transposes, strict inverse pairs, inverse fan-out branches, and composition of consecutive pairs.
+It preserves public outputs, explicit layout-boundary markers, and the specialized Softmax chain.
+All three function ASTs are identical to their former lowerer definitions; the lowerer re-exports both shared helpers and retains a thin optimizer wrapper at the original thirteen call sites.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes, fan-out-safe bypass of a second Reshape, and strict single-user chain collapse,